In the last 10 days several incredible women I know, have stood up for themselves and said it’s time.

 You may already know Introvert and Extrovert.
 The Introvert, needing space and energy to re-charge and re-fuel themselves (they get their energy from within), whereas the Extrovert loved to be around others and re-charges when in the company of others.
 Never mistake shyness as an introvert.
 They are different.

-One of my favourite is Judger and Perceiver!
+One of my favourites is Judger and Perceiver!
 The Judger prefers more structure and a decided lifestyle or environment.
 Where-as the Perceiver is all about flexibility and adaptable environment and lifestyle.

 Another favourite is the Thinker and the Feeler!
 This one is key to how we like to make decisions.
 The Thinker will put more weight and energy towards objective principles and impersonal facts.
 The Feeler puts more weight and energy towards people concerns and the people involved.

 This one I’ve found particular challenge and my biggest growth area in business because I’m all about the people and feel and respond with a great deal of emotion.

 Years ago, a colleague of mine was classic Thinker – the biggest of issues seemed to slide off – like water off duck’s back, she wouldn’t get that riled up or emotionally involved, whereas I’d have to fight back the tears and emotional responses.
 Once we learned this one, about each other, we were far more understanding of either the lack of emotional investment or the extensive emotion.

 Another innate personality type is Matcher and Mismatcher.
 Your Mismatcher will want to throw a spanner in the works every time, wanting to contradict you, put other ideas and often the opposite thoughts into the picture.
 Whilst the Matcher will happily go along with the team, agreeing and not be conflicting with the majority.